bvibber/turtle-world/readme.md

 print thing "atari
 ```

-To get variable values, a shortcut `:` prefix can be used as a shortcut for `thing`:
+To get variable values, the `:` prefix can be used as a shortcut for `thing`:

 ```
 ; let's go big